ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ### From UCL to Global Expansion

-The UCL success story opened doors we didn't even know existed.
-Imperial College London came next, bringing their own set of challenges with their mechanical engineering program's need for advanced 3D modeling and real-time collaboration.
-But the momentum didn't stop there.
-We expanded to serve the University of Surrey, Birmingham, and even crossed the Atlantic to work with Howard University in the US.
-Each institution brought unique requirements that made our platform more robust and versatile.
+Imperial College London came next, bringing its own mix of challenges and opportunities.
+From there, we rapidly expanded - serving universities like the University of Surrey and the University of Birmingham in the UK, and eventually served over a hundred educational institutions across the UK, Italy, USA, and Hong Kong.

+One of our biggest wins came when we scaled to serve the US's Co-op Academies Trust with their 34 schools and thousands of students.
+Our platform helped standardize CAD teaching across all their schools, giving teachers the confidence they needed and enabling students to complete independent projects that exceeded expectations.

-One of the most exciting moments was presenting at Autodesk University - the premier conference for CAD and design professionals.
-Standing on that stage, representing a startup that began with just me coding alone, showing how we were transforming CAD education to industry leaders, was surreal.
-We also partnered with F1 in Schools at Silverstone, bringing our platform to the next generation of engineers competing in one of the world's largest STEM competitions.
+We also established a pioneering partnership with Autodesk, the world's largest CAD provider, which validated our approach to transforming CAD education.
+Our reach extended beyond traditional classrooms.
+The team presented at Autodesk University, showcasing our platform to industry leaders.
+We also presented at F1 in Schools at Silverstone, connecting with the next generation of engineers competing in one of the world's largest STEM competitions.

-This institutional validation translated directly into investor confidence.
-We raised over £300,000 in additional funding, with investors specifically citing our prestigious client base as a key factor.
-What started as a scramble to meet UCL's requirements became the foundation for serving educational institutions globally, proving that when you build for the best, everyone else wants in too.
+What started as a scramble to meet UCL's requirements evolved into something much bigger than any of us imagined.
+We weren't just building software anymore, we were transforming engineering education.
+Every late night, and every "impossible" deadline - it all led to thousands of students learning CAD more effectively and thousands of teachers reclaiming their time for what matters most: actually teaching.
+That's the kind of impact that makes startup chaos worth it.

 ## Personal Growth and Career Lessons